Prince-Archbishopric of Bremen: The Era of the Lutheran Administrators of the Prince-Archbishopric

 While Maximilian II regarded Henry III a true Catholic, Pope Sixtus V remained a skeptic.
 Henry III was raised Lutheran, but educated Catholic and served before his election as Catholic canon of the cathedral in Cologne.
-The schism wasn't so definite, as it looks in the retrospect.
+The schism wasn't so definite, as it looks in retrospect.
 The Holy See still hoped the Reformation would be a merely temporary phenomenon, while its protagonists still expected all the Roman church to reform, so that there would be no schism.

 So Sixtus V tested Henry III once in a while, demanding the succession of Catholic candidates for vacancies in the Bremian Chapter - which it sometimes accepted, sometimes denied -, while Henry succeeded to be also elected by the Chapters of the prince-bishoprics of Osnabrück (1574–1585) and Paderborn (1577–1585), without ever gaining papal confirmation.
 In 1575 Henry III and Anna von Broich (Borch) married in Hagen im Bremischen.

 As to the interior Henry III still had to repay debts from his pre-predecessor Christopher the Spendthrift.
 In 1580 Henry introduced a Lutheran church constitution for the Prince-Archbishopric.
 Thus Henry III would not exercise the pastoral functions of a Roman Catholic bishop any more.
 In 1584 the Holy See founded the Roman Catholic Nordic Missions, an endeavour for pastoral care and mission in the area of the de facto ceased archdioceses of Bremen and of Lund.
 In 1622 the Nordic Missions were subordinated to the Congregatio de Propaganda Fide in Rome.
 The Holy See conveyed to the Nuncio to Cologne, Pietro Francesco Montoro, the task to look after the Nordic Missions in - among others - the Prince-Archbishopric of Bremen and the Prince-Bishopric of Verden.
 In 1667 the Holy See further institutionalised the Nordic Missions by establishing the Vicariate Apostolic of the Nordic Missions.

 On 22 April 1585 Henry III died in his residence in Beverstedtermühlen after a riding accident.
 After Henry's early death, Duke Adolf of Schleswig-Holstein-Gottorp wielded influence at the Bremian Chapter to elect his son John Adolphus of Schleswig-Holstein at Gottorp (*1575-1616*) to the See.
 To this end, Adolf paid 20,000 rixdollars and promised to work towards the restitution of Ditmarsh to the Prince-Archbishopric.

 In 1585 John Adolf covenanted at his election in the obligatory election capitulations, that he would accept the privileges of the Chapter as well as the existing laws and that he would work - at his own expense - towards gaining either papal confirmation or - in default thereof - an imperial liege indult.
 From 1585 to 1589 Chapter and Estates ruled the Prince-Archbishopsric in custodianship for the minor John Adolf.